aarjae/aarjae.github.io/_posts/2017-08-20-an-introduction-to-websockets.md

 We add all the required info then we download the modules we need, express, ejs and socket.io

-> npm i --save express ejs socket.io
+> npm i --save express socket.io

 Let's create a basic express server and add socket.io functionality